richardeakin/Cinder-Dart/README.md

 Cinder is expected to be found at './cinder', I prefer to symlink my copy there.

-Binaries for OS X / i386 are included via submodule reference (warning: they are big, ~100mb just for i386 debug).
+Binaries for OS X (i386 + x86_64) are included via submodule reference (warning: they are big, ~100mb).
 To checkout everything in one go, do:

 ```
 git clone --recursive git://github.com/richardeakin/Cinder-Dart.git $CINDER_PATH/blocks/dart